qmzhangGit/hello-world/README.md

 This is the first version!
-I want to know how can I update the main branch.
+I want to know how I can update the main branch.   // Correct a mistake.